Tech3Lab/gazemostat/plan.md

 - If real Gazepoint TCP connection fails:
   - When `SIM_GAZE` is True, keep the simulator active so flows remain testable
   - Optionally auto‑enable `SIM_GAZE` on failure (configurable) to keep the app usable
+- Reset functionality: Press `R` at any time to reset the app state to READY, clearing all calibration, collection, and analysis data.
+Useful for quickly restarting without closing the app.

 ## 13) Configuration
 - `config.yaml` keys: